rudreshoza18/tic-tac-toe-1/README.md

 # tic-tac-toe

-Remove the repo is not in use
+Remove this repo is not in use